 It’s well worth making a Caravaggio pilgrimage in Rome.
 Caravaggio’s paintings are among the most stunning works in the history of Western painting.
 Caravaggio was a revolutionary.
-He almost single handedly pioneered the Italian Baroque style, leaving a lasting impact on the art world.
+He almost single handedly pioneered the 17th century Italian Baroque style, leaving a lasting impact on the art world.

 Caravaggio rejected the sanitized idealism that characterized much of the Renaissance era.
 He repeatedly refusing to adhere to traditional views of what constituted art.